petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments/advanced-settings-reference.md

 ## Advanced Container Settings

-In addition to the [standard advanced settings](#standard-advanced-settings), container fragments include the following options.
+Container fragments include some advanced settings in addition to the [standard ones](#standard-advanced-settings).

 ### HTML Tag

 Choose the HTML tag generated for the container fragment: `div`, `header`, `nav`, `section`, `article`, `main`, `aside`, or `footer`.
-These tags can help web scrapers, browsers, and site renderers to more easily find and retrieve what kind of content is on the page.
+These tags help web scrapers, browsers, and site renderers more easily find and retrieve what kind of content is on the page.
 The selected tag only applies to the selected container itself and does not apply to nested fragments or content.

 ![You can choose which HTML tag is used for container fragments in the Advanced Settings tab.](./advanced-settings-reference/images/05.png)